microsoft/StudentsAtBuild/README.md

 ## Azure For Students

-By simply verifying your student status through your school email address, and you're ready to go on Azure with $100 in credit.
+By simply verifying your student status through your school email address, you'll be ready to go on Azure with $100 in credit.
 Build your skills in trending tech including data science, artificial intelligence (AI), machine learning, and other areas with access to professional developer tools.
-You can even access free learning paths and labs to take your skills to the next level.
 Learn more about [Azure for Students](https://aka.ms/azureforstudents).

 ## Imagine Cup Jr

-Imagine Cup Junior is an opportunity for students aged 13 – 18 to learn about Artificial Intelligence (AI) and create an AI for Good concept that they think could make a positive impact on the world around them.
-The top 3 teams (1 - 6 students per team) from each region will receive a Windows 10 device each, an Imagine Cup Junior trophy and a group mentoring session with a Microsoft Vice President.
+Imagine Cup Junior is an opportunity for students aged 13 – 18 to learn about Artificial Intelligence (AI) and encourages them to come up with ideas to solve social, cultural, and environmental issues.
+The top 3 teams from each region will receive a Windows 10 device for each member, an Imagine Cup Junior trophy, and a group mentoring session with a Microsoft Vice President.
+Submissions are due May 21.

 [Learn more here](https://www.imaginecup.com/junior)!